As we plan for any process or

 Effective December 2014, the new name for the document is the Leadership Guide to

 Georgia School Performance Standards.
-At this time two strands (Curriculum
+At this time three strands (Curriculum

-Planning and Assessment) have been completed and posted for your use.
+Planning, Assessment, and Instruction) have been completed and posted for your use.

 Additional strands are under construction and will be released during 2015.

 districts may need support to improve processes and performances.
 The

 Georgia Department of Education and Regional Education Service Agencies (RESAs)